Graduate Degrees and Certificates in Electrical Engineering

 Communications and signal processing topics include coding, information theory, modulation, detection, filtering for both analog and digital systems, signal processing, image processing and wireless.

-Controls and systems topics include resilience control, wireless sensor/network design and networked control systems, process control, optimal control and estimation, robust control, neural networks, fuzzy logic based control as applied to control of vehicles, chemical process, manufacturing, robotics, environmenal systems and smart structural systems.
+Controls and systems topics include resilience control, wireless sensor/network design and networked control systems, process control, optimal control and estimation, robust control, neural networks, fuzzy logic-based control as applied to control of vehicles, chemical process, manufacturing, robotics, environmental systems and smart structural systems.

 Electromagnetics topics include electromagnetic compatibility and signal integrity for high-speed electronic systems, microwaves and applications to nondestructive testing and evaluation.